tcgconsolee/discord-bot-templates/tod-bot/how-to-use.md

 i would recommend using a private server only including your bot and you with 3 channels enter the channel ids of these channels respectively in the quotes

+## The guild ID

+enter the id of the guild in which you want to use the bot

 # The Bot Is Ready!